Health coverage FAQs

 What do health plans cover?

 Most Moda Health plans cover essential health benefits, like preventive care.
-There is no dollar limit on in-network coverage for essential health benefits, so you can keep receiving the care that you need.
+There is no lifetime maximum or visit limit on in-network coverage for essential health benefits, so you can keep receiving the care that you need.
 Our plans also pay for part of your other healthcare costs.
 Members pay the cost of care until the deductible is met.
-Once you meet your out-of-pocket maximum, which includes deductible, coinsurance and copays, Moda Health pays the remainder of your covered medical expenses.
+Once you meet your out-of-pocket maximum, which includes deductible, coinsurance and copays, Moda Health pays the remainder of your covered medical expenses for the benefit year.

 What are essential health benefits?